.mp4

-MP4 is the default video container for the modern internet — a universally compatible package that holds video, audio, and subtitles, and plays on every browser, phone, and operating system.
+MP4 is the default video container for the modern internet — universally compatible, plays everywhere, holds video, audio, and subtitles.

 Safe format